AP Automation Business Case: The CFO-Approved Template

 AI Finance Assistant

 Your AP automation business case got rejected.
 Not because the numbers were wrong — but because you led with cost-per-invoice savings that your CFO couldn't independently verify.
-According to Ardent Partners research, the average organization spends $12.88 processing an invoice manually versus $2.78 with automation.
-That $10 savings per invoice sounds compelling to an AP manager.
+According to Ardent Partners' 2025 Accounts Payable Metrics That Matter benchmark, the average organization spends $15.97 processing an invoice with mostly manual workflows versus $2.36 when fully automated — an 85% reduction.
+That $13.61 per invoice sounds compelling to an AP manager.
 To a CFO, it's an unverifiable internal estimate with a suspiciously round payback.

 Why CFOs Reject Most AP Automation Proposals